helm/charts/stable/dask/README.md

 ### YAML Config Files

-You can change the default parameterss in `values.yaml`, or create your own custom YAML config file, and specify this file when installing your chart with the `-f` flag.
+You can change the default parameters in `values.yaml`, or create your own custom YAML config file, and specify this file when installing your chart with the `-f` flag.
 Example: